TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 ## Battery and Solar Power

 ## Arduino Nano
-The Arduino is in charge of controlling the amount of power that is directed from the solar panels to the battery chargers.
+The Arduino is in charge of controlling the amount of power that is generated from the solar panels to the battery chargers.
 This will be accomplished through a greedy algorithm utilizing pulse width modulation (PWM) on a power MOSFET.

+### Greedy Algorithm
 The algorithm has one responsibility: send as much current to the battery chargers as possible without negatively affecting the output current to the system.

 *Figure 3.
 Greedy Algorithm*